boodidly/8os/README.md

 ## License
 Free To All Good Homes

-I/We Take All Care && Zero, Zip, Zilch Resposibility For Any Harm, Loss, Deconstruction or Appocolyptical Type Outcomes Caused by using our Lovely Software
+I/We Take All Care && Zero, Zip, Zilch Resposibility For Any Harm, Loss, Deconstruction or Appocolyptical Type Outcomes Caused by using our Lovely Software,

 Enjoy ;~}

-Don't Forget to Tip on The Way Out, Let's Keep it Free !!!
+Don't Forget to Tip on The Way Out, Let's Keep it Free For Those Who Can't afford It !!!